Python Cheatsheet

 Get Flintstones family ages

-:return: dictionary of ages
+:return: list of ages

 """

-return _dict.values()
+return list(_dict.values())

 """